MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Get-Clipboard.md

 returned as an array of strings similar to `Get-Content`.

 > [!NOTE]
 > On Linux, this cmdlet requires the `xclip` utility to be in the path.
+This cmdlet is not supported
+> on macOS.

 ## EXAMPLES